 |4||07/05/2018||Scott Willie||Ch.
 7-8|

 |6||07/19/2018||Chuck Foster||Ch.
 11-14||RSVP|

-Check out the online LibGuide for further information about Annie Dodge Wauneka, the book (I’ll Go and Do More), and the author (Carolyn Niethammer) as well as for links to the Lunch RSVPs as they become available weekly for each of the discussion sessions.
-Copies of the book are available for checkout at the EHSL Main Level Service Desk.
+Check out the online LibGuide for further information about Annie Dodge Wauneka, the book (I’ll Go and Do More), and the author (Carolyn Niethammer) as well as for links to the Lunch RSVPs.
+Copies of the book are available at the EHSL Main Level Service Desk.

 DISCLOSURE: Neither the speaker(s), planner(s), nor anyone else in control of the content for Community Reads has any financial relationship with commercial products or services.

 ACCREDITATION: The University of Utah School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 AMA Credit: The University of Utah School of Medicine designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit(s) TM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.